 The hymn discloses Jesus’ critical role in the defeat of Satan and notes that even though martyrs die in service of God, they are truly victorious in the end because of their allegiance to Jesus.

 Finally, the hymn reveals that Satan is defeated but does not accept his defeat.
 The devil knows his efforts are fruitless, but Satan’s goal is not necessarily to overcome God.
-Sure, he may hold some semblance of hope that in the end, events don’t play out as God has foreseen, but more likely, he understands his defeat is imminent.
-Still the devil does not give up.
+Sure, he may hold some semblance of hope that events don’t play out as God has foreseen in the end, but more likely, he understands his defeat is imminent.
+Still, the devil does not give up.
 Instead, he doubles down his efforts to convince mankind to turn against God and does so with fury and vengeance “because he knows that his time is short”.

 Satan the “accuser”